Proving English Language Ability - International English Language Testing System - IELTS

 - Discussion topics

-You will be given a score for each component (Listening, Reading, Writing, Speaking) on a Band Scale from 1-9.
-In order to be awarded the maximum 16 points for English language ability on the Federal Skilled Worker application, you will need to score a 7.5 or higher in the Listening component and a 6.5 or higher in the other three components.
+You will be given a score for each component (Listening, Reading, Writing, Speaking) on a Band Scale from 1–9.
+In order to be awarded the maximum 16 points for English language ability under the Federal Skilled Worker eligibility assessment, you will need to score a 7.5 or higher in the listening component and a 6.5 or higher in the other three components.

 CLB Level 7 - IELTS Listening: 6.0 Reading: 6.0 Writing: 6.0 Speaking: 6.0

 CLB Level 6 - IELTS Listening: 5.5 Reading: 5.0 Writing: 5.5 Speaking: 5.5

 CLB Level 5 - IELTS Listening: 5.0 Reading: 4.0 Writing: 5.0 Speaking: 5.0

 CLB Level 4 -IELTS Listening: 4.5 Reading: 3.5 Writing: 4.0 Speaking: 4.0